top of page

 4. Surgical Scar Revision

 Surgical revision involves excising the existing scar and re-closing the wound with meticulous technique to achieve a finer, better-positioned result.
 It is most appropriate for widened scars, scars with poor orientation relative to natural skin tension lines, and scars that have not responded adequately to non-surgical treatment.
-For keloid scars, surgical revision is combined with adjuvant treatment, typically steroid injection and silicone therapy, to reduce the risk of recurrence.
-In rare cases of multiply recurrent keloids, a light dose of radiotherapy may be considered.
+For keloid scars, surgical revision (see picture below) is combined with adjuvant treatment, typically steroid injection and silicone therapy, to reduce the risk of recurrence.
+In rare cases of multiply recurrent keloids, a light dose of radiotherapy may be considered following marginal excision (where a tiny bit of keloid is left behind to "trick" the body into thinking that it has not been fully removed, so that it is less likely to recur).

 5. Microneedling and Nanofat